theandrew168/sbs-website/content/posts/designing-python-web-servers.md

 Are they too insecure for some reason?
 One thing is for sure: performance must always be measured, not guessed.

+# Designs
+The designs I tested can be grouped into 4 broad categories: sequential, forking, threading, and asynchronous.

+### Sequential
+Sequential servers are the simplest and most straightfoward.
+They process all clients in the order they arrive, one at a time.
+This means that every client has to wait in a potentially very long line before they get service.
+I expect this approach to be mediocre.

+### Forking
+Forking servers spawn a new operating system process for each client that arrives.
+This means that clients don't have to wait on each other but more of the server's resources will be consumed.
+Additionally, spawning new processes tends to have noticable overhead when many clients connect rapidly.
+I expect this approach to be visibly affected by this overhead.

+### Threading
+Threading servers are similar to forking servers except that they spawn a thread to handle each client instead of a process.
+Threads tend to have lower overhead than processes but aren't quite as independent when it comes to grabbing time on the CPU.
+They share memory as well as some other server resources.
+I expect this approach to perform well since web servers tend be bound by IO, not the CPU.

+### Asynchronous
+Asynchronous servers double down on the IO-heavy workload of web servers.
+They keep all client connections together in such a way that no connections are ever waited on.
+Only when data is ready to be read from a client does the server "wake up" and process it.
+I expect this approach to perform very well since it is tailored to fit IO-bound workloads.

 # Benchmark
 The servers were tested whilst running on a minimal [DigitalOcean](https://www.digitalocean.com/) Droplet (1 CPU, 1GB RAM).
 All of them are using a TCP listen backlog of 128.